 We focus on providing clean, safe, reliable and affordable electricity.
 Integral to this mission is knowledge of our market and the demand for electricity.
 We forecast economic growth to ensure that we have the generation and transmission equipment and skilled employees needed to provide reliable and affordable electricity in our southeastern U.S. markets.

 A key performance indicator for previous performance in meeting forecasts is equivalent forced outage rate.
-This rate indicates the likelihood of forced outages that are not storm-related.
-We rank in the top quartile, well above industry averages, and have led our industry peers for six years running and eight of the last nine.
+This rate indicates the likelihood of forced outages.
+For peak season, we rank in the top quartile, well above industry averages, and have led our industry peers for eight of the last ten years.
 See Equivalent Forced Outage Rate »

-- Generation — Over the next three years, Southern Company's traditional operating companies plan to add more than 500 megawatts of which is 21st century clean coal.
+- Generation — Over the next three years, Southern Company's traditional operating companies plan to add 2,800 megawatts of capacity, 500 megawatts of which is 21st century clean coal.
 The remaining capacity includes capacity procured, or planned to be procured, from 1,000 megawatts of natural gas resources and output sourced from 1,300 megawatts of biomass, solar and wind resources.
 The companies also plan to add 1,000 megawatts of nuclear capacity by 2019.
-These capacity additions represent Southern's commitment to invest in long-term fuel diversity through 21st century clean coal and nuclear and is complemented by the recent addition at its traditional operating companies of 2,500 MW of natural gas capacity.
+These capacity additions represent Southern's commitment to invest in long-term fuel diversity through 21st century clean coal and nuclear, and through procuring additional capacity from a diverse set of resources.
 Further, Southern's wholesale subsidiary, Southern Power, has added or announced over 300 megawatts of capacity from solar and biomass resources and over 700 megawatts of natural gas capacity since 2010.
 In all, Southern Company expects to have added enough capacity to power over one million homes by 2018.